-However it is noted that there are still gaps in controls arising as a result of Health and social care services remaining fragile and under considerable pressure, potential for significant pressures this winter, and staffing and resourcing issues are impacting on the Vaccination Team and other key posts within the Health Protection Team due to reduced funding.
+Gaps in controls are noted as arising as a result of Health and social care services remaining fragile and under considerable pressure, potential for significant pressures to arise over winter, and staffing and resourcing issues impacting on the Vaccination Team and other key posts within the Health Protection Team due to reduced funding.

-It is noted that all the controls in place have been tested throughout the Pandemic and a national table top exercise has also been held for responding to any new variant/ mutation.
+However, it is noted that all the controls in place have been tested throughout the Pandemic and a national table top exercise has also been held for responding to any new variant/ mutation.
+This risk is currently under review as noted earlier in the paper.